AdaCore/spark2014/docs/ug/usage_scenarios.rst

 * In modes ``flow``, ``prove`` and ``all``, |GNATprove| issues check messages on possible reads of uninitialized data.
 These messages should be reviewed with respect to the stricter :ref:`Data Initialization Policy` in |SPARK|
-  than in Ada.
+  rather than in Ada.
 Hence, it is possible when the program does not conform to the stricter |SPARK| rules to manually validate them, see section :ref:`Justifying Check Messages`.

 * In modes ``prove`` and ``all``, |GNATprove| issues check messages on all